mathisgauthey/odoo-dev-env-WSL/README.md

 ### Setup your dev environment

-4. Clone this repository.
+1. Clone this repository.
-5. Go inside the repo and use `bash setup.sh` to :
+2. Go inside the repo using `cd` and use `bash setup.sh` to :
-   1. Install the required dependencies.
+   1. Install the required Ubuntu dependencies.
    2. Clone Odoo source code.
    3. Setup a python virtual environment.
    4. Install Odoo specific dependencies inside the python venv.